How to make an easy authentic Chicken Rendang, a traditional Indonesian-Malaysian dry coconut curry stew.

 If you have time to spare and you want to make a proper, dark, caramelised Rendang, you can!
 Simply let it continue cooking for 1-2 hours, stirring frequently, until you achieve your desired caramelisation.

 Unlike beef, which will hold its shape even with long stewing times, chicken might fall apart its bones when stewed for a long time.
-Some people don’t mind this, but if you want chicken pieces that are more together, you can solve this a couple of ways:
+Some people don’t mind this, but if you want chicken pieces that stay intact, you can solve this a couple of ways:

 – Pre-frying chicken with turmeric powder.

 Coat the chicken pieces with turmeric powder and salt, and fry until the surface cooks.
-This changes the chicken surface to be more solid, and will not break apart as easily in the stew.
+This will firm up the chicken surface, and will not break apart as easily in the stew.

 – Remove the chicken pieces once they are cooked through.

 At the 30-minute mark, the chicken would have been fully cooked through.
-Simply remove this Allow the remaining rendang sauce to caramelise until your preference, before adding back the chicken.
+Remove the chicken pieces and continue to cook the rendang sauce.
+Allow the remaining rendang sauce to caramelise until your preference, before adding back the chicken.

 What if I want a Chicken Rendang with More Gravy?